JahodaPaul/FIT_CTU/PA1/README.md

 Gained more [points](/PA1/results.pdf) from homework than 98% of students.

 ## Warning
-Do not try to copy these, these are meant only as a guide to get <br/> as much points as possible.
+Do not copy these codes, they are meant only as a guide to get <br/> as much points as possible.
 Copying them will only hurt you.

 It was writen in a way to get as much points in as little time as possible.
 Code is not always pretty.